Top 10 Best Places to visit in Dindigul Tourist Places

 During the year 1985 Dindigul was announced as a separate district from Madurai.
 This district is now bordered with various nearby districts such as Erode, Coimbatore, Karur, Trichy in the north and in the east it has Sivagangai and Pudukottai District.
-In the south it has Madurai and it has Theni and neighboring state kerala in the west.The spread area of Dindigul is about 6266 sq.km and it is the headquarters.
+In the south it has Madurai and it has Theni and neighboring state kerala in the west.The spread area of Dindigal is about 6266 sq.km and it is the headquarters.
 The importance of the city is onion and groundnut whole sale market which supplies throughout Coimbatore, Erode, Trichy, Kerala Madurai and Sivagangai districts by road.
+The two main picnic spots of this district are Peranai and Sirumalai.

 Begampur Big Mosque